Apjo/AWSAssociateSolutionsArchitectNotes/README.md

 **Configure IAM**:
 - root account gives you unlimited access to do things in the cloud
+- AWS provides a number of authentication mechanisms including a console, account Ids and secret keys, X.509 certificates, and MFA devices
+- Console authentication is the most appropriate for administrative or manual activities
+- Account IDs and secret keys for accessing REST-based interfaces or tools
+- X.509 certificates for SOAP-based interfaces and tools
 - Multifactor authentication: Is simply where you have a second means to verify yourself when signing in.
 Since passwords can be compromised, with multi factor authentication is basically a second way of authenticating you.